dotnet/csharpstandard/standard/lexical-structure.md

 > 1. For information on the Unicode character classes mentioned above, see *The Unicode Standard*. *end note*

-> 2. The ANTLR semantic predicates above (`IsLetterCharacter`, `IsCombiningCharacter`, `IsDecimalDigitCharacter`, `IsConnectingCharacter` and `IsFormattingCharacter`) are informative *only*.
-How a compiler enforces the restriction on the allowable
-*Unicode_Escape_Sequence* values is an implementation issue. *end note*

-> 3. The explicit rules for identifiers depend on the implicit rules introduced by literal strings in the grammar:
+> 2. The fragment `Available_Identifier` requires the exclusion of keywords and contextual keywords.
+If the grammar in this Standard is processed with ANTLR then this exclusion is handled automatically by the semantics of ANTLR:
 >    - Keywords and contextual keywords occur in the grammar as literal strings.
-Implicit lexical token rules are created from these literal strings.
-These implicit rules are ordered before the explicit lexical rules ([§7.2.3](lexical-structure.md#723-lexical-grammar)).
+>    - ANTLR creates implicit lexical token rules are created from these literal strings.
+>    - ANTLR considers these implicit rules before the explicit lexical rules in the grammar.
 >    - Therefore fragment `Available_Identifier` will not match keywords or contextual keywords as the lexical rules for those precede it.

->    - Fragment `Escaped_Identifier` will effectively include keywords and contextual keywords as part of the longer token starting with an `@`.
+> 3. Fragment `Escaped_Identifier` includes escaped keywords and contextual keywords as they are part of the longer token starting with an `@` and lexical processing always forms the longest possible lexical element ([§7.3.1](lexical-structure.md#731-general)).

->    - `identifier` is a parser rule, as are `keyword` and `contextual_keyword` ([§7.4.4](lexical-structure.md#744-keywords)), as they do not define a new token kinds but rather represent a grouping of other tokens.
->    - `identifier` includes `contextual_keyword` ([§7.4.4](lexical-structure.md#744-keywords)) so that contextual keywords are treated as identifiers except where they explicitly occur in the parser grammar as contextual keywords.
+> 4. How an implementation enforces the restrictions on the allowable *Unicode_Escape_Sequence* values is an implementation issue.

 > *end note*